chetansinghsajwan/notes/git/credential-store.md

 No other kinds of lines (e.g. empty lines or comment lines) are allowed in the file, even though some may be silently ignored.

+When Git needs authentication for a particular URL context, credential-store will consider that context a pattern to match against each entry in the credentials file.
+If the protocol, hostname, and username (if we already have one) match, then the password is returned to Git

 ## References

 - https://git-scm.com/docs/git-credential-store